-3.8 Attendance
+5.8 Attendance

-The principal of a registered non-government school must keep a register, in a form approved by the Minister, of the enrolments and daily attendances of all children at the school.
+The principal of a registered non-government school must keep a register, in a form approved by the Minister, of the enrolments and daily attendances of all children at the school

 The attendance registers must be in a form approved by the Minister.
 In 2010 the Minister approved a common code for the attendance registers of all New South Wales schools.
 The codes must be used from the start of the 2012 school year.
+The approved authority for a system may provide specific advice to member schools on the application of the codes.
 The codes for use in either manual attendance registers or electronic attendance registers are published on the websites of the Association of Independent Schools of NSW (AIS) and the Catholic Schools NSW (CSNSW).

-The register of enrolments and/or the register of daily attendances may be maintained in print or electronic form.
+The register of enrolments and/or the register of daily attendance may be maintained in print or electronic form.